pymupdf/PyMuPDF/docs/page.rst

       .. note::
          * Text contained in a redaction rectangle will be **physically** removed from the page (assuming :meth:`Document.save` with a suitable garbage option) and will no longer appear in e.g. text extractions or anywhere else.
 All redaction annotations will also be removed.
 Other annotations are unaffected.

          * All overlapping links will be removed.
+If the rectangle of the link was covering text, then only the overlapping part of the text is being removed.
+Similar applies to images covered by link rectangles.

          * *(Changed in v1.18.0)* The overlapping parts of **images** will be blanked-out for default option ``PDF_REDACT_IMAGE_PIXELS``.
 Option 0 does not touch any images and 1 will remove any image with an overlap.
 Please be aware that there is a bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!

+         * For option ``images=PDF_REDACT_IMAGE_REMOVE`` only this page's **references to the images** are removed - not necessarily the images themselves.
+Images are completely removed from the file only, if no longer referenced at all (assuming suitable garbage collection options).

          * For option ``images=PDF_REDACT_IMAGE_PIXELS`` a new image of format PNG is created, which the page will use in place of the original one.
-The original image is not deleted as part of this process, so other pages might still show it.
+The original image is not deleted or replaced as part of this process, so other pages may still show the original.
 In addition, the new, modified PNG image currently is **stored uncompressed**.
 Do keep these aspects in mind when choosing the right garbage collection method and compression options during save.

          * **Text removal** is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle *(changed in MuPDF v1.17)*.
 Depending on the font properties and / or the chosen line height, deletion may occur for undesired text parts.
 Using :meth:`Tools.set_small_glyph_heights` with a *True* argument before text search may help to prevent this.